-The program must be administered by a certified alcohol and drug abuse counselor and be approved by the school authorities.
-The student will need to successfully complete the approved chemical dependency program.
-Proof of successful completion of program must be submitted in writing to the Activities Director.
+- successful completion of program must be submitted in writing to the Activities Director.
 Failure to participate and successfully complete the approved chemical dependency program may cause the participating student to be suspended from extracurricular activities for one calendar year.
-All costs associated with the program are to be borne by the student/parent or guardian.

-5. More Serious Violations: In the event of more serious drug or alcohol violations, such as students engaging in use of especially serious drug offenses (cocaine, meth, etc.) or procuring alcohol for minors, the consequence of the violation is not limited by the foregoing, and may be established in the good discretion of the administration.
+All costs associated with the program are to be borne by the student/parent or guardian. - 6.
+More Serious Violations: In the event of more serious drug or alcohol violations, such as students engaging in use of especially serious drug offenses (cocaine, meth, etc.) or procuring alcohol for minors, the consequence of the violation is not limited by the foregoing, and may be established in the good discretion of the administration.